karttur/arduino/_posts/2021/2021-08-01-module-ise-pasco.markdown

 Ion Selective Electrodes (ISE) from [Pasco](https://www.pasco.com) for Arduino.
 These ISE are sold in Sweden by [Sagitta](https://www.sagitta.se).
 All sensor fit the coaxial (BNC) connector that comes with Pasco's pH-meter.

-All prices are give excluding VAt.
+All prices are give excluding VAT.

 ### PASCO nitrate sensor